thom4parisot/wp-less/readme.txt

  1. Unzip it in your plugin folder (by default, `wp-content/plugins`)
  1. Activate it through your WordPress plugins administration page

+== Upgrade Notice ==

+= 1.6.0 =

+Warning: this release has some breaking changes.
+If you the old selector expression syntax (eg. Bootstrap 2.3) then it’s recommended to use 0.3.9.

+ * Add support for ; as argument delimiter
+ * Add support for passing arguments by name to mixin
+ * Remove old selector expression syntax ("hello")
+ * Remove ability to skip arguments by repeating delimiter
+ * Add built in functions: sin, cos, tan, asin, acos, atan, pow, pi, mod, sqrt, extract
+ * Fix bug where @arguments was not getting values from ...
+ * Selector interpolation works inside of brackets in selector
+ * Fix bug when resolving mixin that has same name as enclosing class
+ * Duplicate properties are now removed from output

 == Changelog ==

+= Version 1.6.0 =

+Read the UPGRADE NOTICE carefully as this release contains BC change.
+Hence the version bump to `1.6.0`.

+ * lessphp: updated to v0.4.0

 = Version 1.5.4 =